JacobLoe/hpi_airflow/docs/source/extractors.rst

 folder structure
 ----------------

-The extractors will create the following folder structure (or assume that results in this way).
-The name of folder data doesn't matter
+The extractors will create the following folder structure (and assume that results are stored this way).
+The name of folder *data* doesn't matter
 The folder also contains the logs for airflow.

 .. code-block:: bash